xavieryarde/ClothSimGL/README.md

 - **Flag** - Pin left edge (flag pole)
 - **None** - No pinning (free fall)

-## License
-This project is free to use for any purpose and provided as-is.

 ## Todos
 - Add support for linux/MacOS